petkivim/xrde2e/list-methods-dummy-service/README.md

 ```

 Run the whole XRdE2E stack using `listMethods` dummy service instead of a
 Security Server.
-More [information](../README.md#configuration) about required
+The setup uses the [default configuration](conf-example/xrde2e.properties).
+More [information](../README.md#configuration)
-configuration.
+about required configuration.
+Also, the results are not persisted which means that they are lost when the stack is
+destroyed.

 ```
 docker-compose up -d
 ```
+Once the stack is up and running, you can access the UI at [http://localhost/]().

 Follow log output.
 The output of each container is aggregated to a single log stream.